eWaterCycle/ewatercycle/docs/system_setup.rst

 Prepare other parameter sets
 ----------------------------

-The example pararmeter sets downloaded in previous section are nice to show off the plaform features, but are a bit small.
+The example parameter sets downloaded in the previous section are nice to show off the platform features but are a bit small.
-To preform more advanced experiments additonal parameter sets are needed.
+To perform more advanced experiments, additional parameter sets are needed.
 Users could use :py:class:`ewatercycle.parameter_sets.ParameterSet` to construct parameter sets themselves.
 Or they can be made available via :py:func:`ewatercycle.parameter_sets.available_parameter_sets` and :py:func:`ewatercycle.parameter_sets.get_parameter_set` by extending the configuration file (ewatercycle.yaml).